sidhrth04/Js-fundamentals/09_oops/notes.md

 ## OOP

 ## Object
-- collection of properties and methods
+- collection of properties and methodss
 - toLowerCase

 ## why use OOP